peace-okwuanalu/Hackerrank-V2N/README.md

-This repository consists of the solutions to problems i attempted on algorithms in hackerrank.
+This repository consists of the solutions to problems i attempted on various topics on hackerrank. so far, i've solved algorithm and data structure questions.